 Will I know ahead of time when the modules are scheduled?

-How do you select advisers for the program?
+How do you select Mentors for the program?

-Is there programming after the initial “Immersion” year?
+Is there programming after the initial Fellowship year?

 Yes, and it’s growing.
-Because Pipeline is currently in its sixth year, we can now have a large, established network of Pipeline members.
-We have an committee of Pipeline members working to keep communication active within the classes, as well as plan functions and events just for the entire membership.
-Members are also encouraged to be ‘peer advisers’ for the current class and are invited to most PIPELINE events.
-We work hard to ensure we continually bring new resources, information and contacts to Pipeline members so that the experience stays rich for them.
-Also, their ongoing, tight-knit relationships are extremely valuable to them.
-We encourage you to watch their videos to see what we mean.
+Because Pipeline is currently in its eighth year, we can now have a large, established network of Pipeline Members.
+We have a committee of Pipeline Members who help keep communication active within the classes, as well as plan functions and events just for the entire membership.
+Members are also encouraged to be ‘peer advisers’ for the current class and are invited to most Pipeline events.
+With the new announcement that we have received funding from the Ewing Marion Kauffman Foundation to increase our Member programming, we anticipate even more, substantial ways to assist in the Member’s growth over the coming years.

 Interested candidates should fill out and submit an online application found on the Apply page.
 Applications will be screened, and selected candidates will be invited to first round interviews with a panel of judges.
 The selection will be narrowed down again and candidates will be chosen for final round of interviews in front of a new panel of judges.
 Chosen applicants will be notified in December.